Kenneth Ambani: Career

 Kenneth Ambani began his acting career in his youth, Sauti House-KBC Mombasa produced his first professional role in the Swahili drama series Tushauriane.
 Immediately thereafter, he began Fate Makers, the very first English drama series.
 He took the oath of office as a Mombasa County Executive Committee Member (CECM) for Public Service, Administration, Youth, Gender, Social Services, and Sports in March 2023.
 He has also worked as a marketing manager at the Postal Corporation of Kenya.

 Kenneth is the Founder and CEO of Mafiga Africa Communications Limited.

 In October 2024, Kenneth Ambani was, amongst other three African Film Directors, selected to participate in The American Film Showcase (AFS).
-As an AFS Film and Television Leadership Initiative fellow, he had the opportunity to connect with global filmakers from America and Africa.
+As an AFS Film and Television Leadership Initiative fellow, he had the opportunity to connect with global filmmakers from America and Africa.
 This month-long programme was aimed at enhancing cultural collaboration in the Film sector.

 During this period he also had the chance to present at the Middleburg Film Festival in Virginia.
 He talked about the potential of the national Kenyan government growing the film industry in the country.